 Solar panel cost will also be influenced by the type of equipment you choose.
 As we said earlier, various brands offer different pricing for their solar panels.

 This usually depends on quality and brand name.
-It’s therefore quite important that you do thorough research before buying a solar system.
-That way, you are sure that you bought a system that meets your energy needs in the most affordable way.
+It’s, therefore, quite important that you do thorough research before buying a solar system.
+That way, you are sure you bought a system that most affordably meets your energy needs.

 Solar Incentives and Grants